region of Saguaro National Park is smaller, lower and biologically younger than the

 , which descriptions of the main types of cacti and information about the local wildlife.
 To the south, this road encounters equally abundant saguaro in the adjacent Tucson Mountain Park, and links with an alternative route from the city through Gates Pass.

 Touring the Park

-The one backcountry drive in the park starts along here - Hohokam Road
+The one backcountry drive in the park starts along Kinney Road - Hohokam Road

 (formerly known as Bajada Loop), an unpaved track, part of which is one-way, that leads deep into the cactus forest and links with Golden Gate Road

-, a connecting route to the Picture Rocks Road.
-There is one short footpath (the Valley View Overlook Trail
+, a connecting route from Picture Rocks Road.
+The best short path hereabouts is the Valley View Overlook Trail

-) that ends at an impressive viewpoint of rocky hills and saguaro-covered plains which extend far beyond the park boundary, across Avra Valley to the distant Waterman Mountains which are part of Ironwood Forest National Monument
+, which ends at an impressive viewpoint of rocky hills and saguaro-covered plains extending far beyond the park boundary, across Avra Valley to the distant Waterman Mountains, part of Ironwood Forest National Monument

 .
 Longer hiking routes include the Hugh Norris Trail